Corporations investing in crypto has been saved

 - With digital assets, treasury should consider not just the investment side but also how these assets may figure into daily operations such as payments, debt management, raising funds, IPOs, etc.

 There are other key considerations a treasurer should evaluate when adding digital assets to the company’s operations.
 Understanding of the underlying features tied to specific digital assets is important in helping effectively utilize and deploy the asset to its full potential while also implementing a robust control structure to help ensure proper usage.
-Control and storage are often imperative elements for an organization, whether they intend to manage the asset themselves (self-custody), leverage a third party, or take a hybrid approach.
+Control and storage are often imperative elements for an organization, whether they intend to manage the asset themselves (self-custody), leverage a third-party custodian, or take a hybrid approach.
 The storage decision can allow an organization to determine its exposure to counterparty risk, as each option varies to the control and ownership of the asset.
 The failures of certain banks and digital asset exchanges have emphasized the importance of understanding exposures held at external platforms and at institutions.
 The importance of risk management applies when managing digital assets that are spread across multiple wallets, exchanges, and custodians.

 With emerging technologies, a holistic view is likely needed to help an organization review its positions and liquidity across its wallets and exchanges due to the asset’s volatile nature when compared to traditional fiat.
 New technology and vendors have emerged focused on reporting, management, transactional activity, and utilization of digital assets within a single platform.
 Multiple vendors have built out integrations with leading treasury management systems to enable real-time visibility for liquidity and reporting that supports the treasury function.
 Treasuries that adopt digital assets should have a risk assessment framework to identify where exposures exist, how the assets are managed, and if the system has adequate controls in place.
-Points outlined below highlight key factors for corporates to consider for treasury:

 - Overall purpose, function, and how digital assets will be utilized (payments, investments, staking, etc.)

-- Establishment of internal and external controls that comply with digital asset specific policies to properly manage digital assets across business units
+- Establishment of internal and external controls that comply with digital asset specific policies to properly manage digital assets across business units.

-- Ability to integrate digital assets into key treasury operations to fulfill the organization’s objectives and strategy
+- Ability to integrate digital assets into key treasury operations to fulfill the organization’s objectives and strategy.

 How can treasury be more strategic in using these assets to advance efficiencies in payroll, vendor payment, trade, customer interactions, and cross-border transactions with subsidiaries and others?
 (Below, there is more on this last point when we discuss accounting and tax implications as well as controls.)
 A first and final refrain for treasury should be that the governance of digital assets is a living and adaptive process.
 It can constantly follow and should adjust to market, regulatory, and risk realities.

-—Andrew Kang, CFO, MicroStrategy Inc.
+—Andrew Kang, CFO at MicroStrategy Inc.

 Liquidity may not be the prime consideration, especially if the company is adopting a longer-term investment mindset.
 Nevertheless, there should be appropriate provision for extra cash on hand.
 And assuming investments are layered in progressively over time, liquidity is likely to be less of an issue.
 Yet, in the event of the need to liquidate assets, the company may need to know if the facility to do so is available without a premium penalty or the transaction can be executed without a depreciation of the assets’ value.